 Ritmacuba has been organizing programs in the music, dance and culture of Cuba since 1989.
+It now offers a winter (Jan/Feb) and a July program.
 More than just courses, Ritmacuba offers a chance to immerse yourself in the culture and life of the city of Santiago de Cuba.
 Your contact with teachers, musicians and dancers will allow you to establish a good rapport with Cuban people.
-Ritmacuba offers an extremely flexible program that you can adapt to your needs with up to four classes a day, plus a special opportunity to participate in Santiago's biggest annual event, Carnaval.
-Languages of instruction are French and Spanish.
-Some knowledge of one of these languages is strongly recommended.
+Ritmacuba offers an extremely flexible program that you can adapt to your needs with up to four classes a day.
+The July program offers Ritmacuba participants the opportunity to parade as part of a carnival group in Santiago’s biggest annual event, Carnaval.
+Some knowledge of French or Spanish is strongly recommended as they are the languages of instruction.
+That said, music and dance are universal languages.
 Comfortable accommodation in a casa particular (private home) will be arranged for you and will include breakfast.
-Cuban box lunches are also included and will be served at the Alliance Française where all of the courses will be given.
-The accommodations we arrange are within walking distance of the Alliance française in the neighbourhood of Reparto Vista Alegre for your convenience.
+Lunches will be served where the courses are given.

 Ritmacuba band 2011, Veinte Años Check out Ritmacuba's research videos and videos of previous years' summer programs on their youtube channel www.youtube.com/user/ritmacuba

 Each year's program is unique and a number of not-to-be missed activities complementing the courses are arranged for the group.
-Activities may include a rumba performance by Folkloyuma with a party afterwards, a visit to a rehearsal of the oldest conga comparsa group in Santiago, the Conga de los Hoyos, a chance to dance along in the Invasion of the Congas pre-carnaval, a demonstration of tumba francesa, a day at a local beach off the beaten path complete with pig roast, private concerts, etc. Plus, outside of the program, there are lots of places to go out at night, dance and even sit in with the band - Casa de la Trova, Casa de la Musica, Casa de las Tradiciones, Los Dos Abuelos, Artex, and during Carnaval (July 22-28 for 2014), the streets!
-During Carnaval there are always inexpensive concerts with major timba bands like Pupy y Los Que Son Son and Anacaona.
+Activities may include a rumba performance with a party afterwards, a visit to a rehearsal of the oldest conga comparsa group in Santiago, the Conga de los Hoyos, a chance to dance along in the Invasion of the Congas pre-carnaval, a chance to form our own carnival group and be official participants in the parade, a demonstration of tumba francesa, a day at a local beach off the beaten path complete with pig roast, private concerts, etc. Plus, outside of the program, there are lots of places to go out at night, dance and even sit in with the band - Casa de la Trova, Casa de la Musica, Casa de las Tradiciones, Los Dos Abuelos, Artex, and during Carnaval (July 21-27 for 2016), the streets!
+During Carnaval there are inexpensive or often free concerts with major timba bands like Pupy y Los Que Son Son and Anacaona.